2022 Leading Change Institute

-The 2020 LCI will be held at the Fairmont Washington, DC, Georgetown.
+The LCI is held in Washington, DC.
 With the national headquarters for many higher education associations within walking distance and close proximity to the heart of higher education’s national policy-making body, the LCI encourages dialogue between participants, government officials, and leaders of these national organizations.

 CLIR and EDUCAUSE host regular chat sessions for all alumni of the Leading Change/Frye Leadership Institutes.

 The discussions are moderated by the Institute’s deans, Joanne Kossuth and Elliott Shore, and focus on a variety of topics of interest to alumni.
 These sessions are private and only those who have attended the Institute may participate.
-Reminders will be sent round the all-class listserv prior to each chat.
-If you misplace or do not receive the message with the meeting information, please contact Amy.
+Invitations and reminders for the chats are issued through the all-alumni community group (see below).
+Questions about forthcoming chats can be sent to Lizzi Albert.

 As of September 2021, Institute fellows are entitled to join the Institute’s alumni community group, which is hosted by EDUCAUSE through their EDUCAUSE Connect platform.
 The group is private and may only be joined by those who have participated in the Institute, so all requests to join are handled by CLIR and EDUCAUSE.